arn-c0de/InteractiveChecklists/COLLABORATORS.md

-Welcome to the ChecklistInteractive project!
+Welcome to the InteractiveChecklists project!
 Below you'll find the current maintainers and ways to get involved.

 ---